-After filling the machine with new conditioner, place it in the operating position and turn ON the Oil Pump.
+After filling the machine with new conditioner, place it in the operating position.
 Check the pressure gauge on the transfer compartment wall.
 The normal operating pressure is approximately 10-15 PSI.

 The pressure will affect the amount of pulse dampening for the streams of oil.
-It primarily determines the appearance of the oil stream, giving it a consistent flow on the transfer roller.
+It primarily determines the appearance of the oil stream, giving it a consistent flow on the transfer brush.
 Having too little pressure (5 PSI) is not a fatal error, but excessive pressure (more than 20 pounds) may blow the pulse dampening tube.

-Note: ALWAYS run a Volume Check when adjusting the pressure.
+NOTE: ALWAYS run a Volume Check when adjusting the pressure.
 This is the best way to ensure the machine is operating properly.

 The conditioner pressure is primarily dependent on viscosity.
-The type of conditioner and the temperature are what will affect the pressure the most.
+The type of conditioner and the temperature are what will affect pressure the most.
 If an adjustment is needed, adjust the length of tubing used to regulate the pressure.

-The factory supplied tubing is 3/16" OD at a length of 12".
+The factory supplied tubing is 3/16" OD (4.762 mm) at a length of 7-1/2" (19.05 cm).
 This typically provides 12-15 pounds of pressure using Offense-HV at a temperature of 72° Fahrenheit.

 Various lengths and sizes of tubing are available depending on the type of conditioner being used.
-Sizes range from 3/16" OD (light oil) to 1/4" OD.
+Sizes range from 3/16" OD (light oil) to 1/4" OD (6.35 mm).
 The length of tubing may vary from a few inches to several feet.
 A chart in the Appendix recommends the proper pressure regulator tubing for each viscosity range, however adjustments may be needed depending on the operating climate.